pzarilla/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Patsy is a project manager for a manufacturing company in his hometown.
-He's
+He's currently in the process of changing careers and entering the Data Analytics field